Dividing Community Property After Your Divorce

 My divorce is final, but it did not cover all the community property.
 Can we divide the property now?

 Maybe.
-After a divorce is final, the former spouses become joint owners of any undivided community property.
-Just as any other joint owners of any property, they may “partition,” or divide the property and each take their separate shares of it.
-This can often be done without going back to court, if both parties agree to how to divide the property.
+After a divorce is final, you and your former spouse become joint owners of any undivided community property.
+Just as any other joint owners of any property, you may “partition,” or divide the property and each take separate shares of it.
+This can often be done without going back to court if both parties agree on how to divide the property.

-If former spouses cannot agree on what to do with undivided community property, either former spouse may file a “Suit for Postdissolution Partition” under the Family Code.
-See Texas Family Code 9.201.
+If you and your former spouse cannot agree on what to do with undivided community property, either of you may file a “Suit for Post-Dissolution Partition” under Texas Family Code 9.201.
 If the divorce was done in a Texas court, this suit is filed in the same court that signed the decree.
-In a post-divorce partition under the Family Code, the court can consider things like fault and the parties’ different needs in deciding how much of the property to award to each former spouse.
+In a post-divorce partition under the Texas Family Code, the court can consider things like fault and the parties’ different needs in deciding how much of the property to award to each former spouse.

-Former spouses can also ask a court to partition their undivided property under the Property Code.
-See Texas Property Code chapter 23.
-Sometimes partition under the Property Code is still an option even if the former spouse has waited too long to ask for partition under the Family Code.
+You can also ask a court to partition their undivided property under Texas Property Code chapter 23.
+Sometimes partition under the Property Code is still an option even if you waited too long to ask for partition under the Family Code.
 Generally, in this kind of partition, the court will divide the property equally between the parties, without looking at fault or the parties’ needs.

 Is there a deadline to file a suit to partition undivided community property?

 Yes.
-If your former spouse tells you clearly that he or she believes that you have no rights to the undivided community property, it is important to check with a lawyer right away to find out how long you have to file suit.
+If your former spouse tells you clearly that they believe that you have no rights to the undivided community property, it is important to check with a lawyer right away to find out how long you have to file suit.

-Those deadlines can be extended in some limited circumstances, where no Texas court has jurisdiction over the property or the parties.
+These deadlines can be extended in limited circumstances where no Texas court has jurisdiction over the property or the parties.